 How to warm up for a deadlift?

 Warming up for the deadlift is an individual experience that will vary for each lifter.
-You may find your warm up needs also differ from week to week.
-We suggest activating glutes with bridges before you start repping out barbell sets.
-Goblet squats and bird dogs are also a great way to get the hips primed up and the core stable.
+You may find your warmup needs also differ from week to week.
+We suggest activating your glutes with bridges before you start repping out barbell sets.
+Goblet squats and bird dogs can also be helpful in getting the hips primed up and the core stable.

 What muscles do deadlifts work?

 The deadlift is a compound lift that works the entire posterior chain, or the muscles on the backside of your body.
 This includes the calves, hamstrings, glutes, lats, traps, and erector spinae.
-It will also target your core, including your obliques and rectus abdominis.
+This foundational exercise will also engage your core, including your obliques and rectus abdominis.